Lissy93/domain-locker/src/content/docs/guides/ssl-certs.md

 ### How Domain Locker Tracks SSL

 As soon as you add a domain to Domain Locker, we’ll automatically check if it has an SSL certificate.
-If it does, we’ll fetch the details and store them for you — no action needed.
+If it does, we’ll fetch the details and store them f  or you — no action needed.

 We keep this data up to date, so if your certificate changes or is about to expire, you’ll know about it.

-You can view all your SSL certificates at [**/assets/certs**](/assets/certs), and see:
+You can view all your SSL certificates at [assets → certs](/assets/certs), and see:

 - The domain(s) it covers
 - Expiry date